 Jeffrey N. Gordon is the Richard Paul Richman Professor of Law at Columbia Law School.
 He is co-director of Columbia Law School’s Millstein Center for Global Markets and Corporate Ownership as well as co-director of the Richman Center for Business, Law and Public Policy.

 Michael J. Graetz, Columbia Alumni Professor of Tax Law, is a leading expert on national and international tax law.
-Michael J. Graetz, Columbia Alumni Professor of Tax Law, is a leading expert on national and international tax law.
+Graetz has written books on federal taxation, including a leading law school text, as well as more than 80 articles on a wide range of tax, international taxation, health policy, and social insurance issues.

 Jamal Greene is the Dwight Professor of Law at Columbia Law School.
 His scholarship focuses on the structure of legal and constitutional argument.
 Greene is the author of more than 30 law review articles and is a frequent media commentator on the Supreme Court and on constitutional law.